PGCE Funding and Finance

-Overseas and Islands students will be required to pay College fees in addition to tuition fees and will be asked by the College to complete a Financial Undertaking Form, confirming they have funds for the above costs for the duration of the course.
+Overseas and Islands students will be asked by the College to complete a Financial Undertaking Form confirming they have funds for the above costs for the duration of the course.
 The following website may be used for general information about finance for international students.

 All fees listed above, with the exception of maintenance/living costs, are due in one instalment at the College PGCE Matriculation and Registration day in September.

-No. The fees are due in full in September and the training bursary is paid monthly directly into your bank account by the University, not the College.
+No. The fees are due in full in September and the training bursary and scholarships are paid monthly directly into your bank account by the University, not the College.

 Further information regarding financial support can be found on the DirectGov website.

-All new students (excluding current members) will be required to pay a £40 registration fee when they start their course; this includes life membership of the Homerton Roll alumni association.
+All new students (excluding current members) will be required to pay a £40 College registration fee when they start their course; this includes life membership of the Homerton Roll alumni association, and attendant publications/invitations.